Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

-Burp Suite by Portswigger and OWASP ZAP are both programs with a proxy server that run on your local device.
-With them you can intercept and examine requests sent to a website.
-In this article we will show you the main features of both programs and go into differences.
+Portswigger's Burp Suite and OWASP ZAP are both programs with one Proxy Server, which run on your local device.
+They allow you to intercept and examine requests sent to a website.
+In this article we will show you the most important functions of both programs and discuss the differences.

-Burp Suite is probably the most popular web application pentesting tool.
-The free Community Edition contains the most important main functions.
-There is also the Professional Edition and the Enterprise Edition with additional features.
-However, in this article we will only cover the free Burp Suite tools (with one exception).
+Burp Suite is probably the best-known web application pentesting tool.
+The free Community Edition includes the most important main functions.
+There is also the Professional Edition and the Enterprise Edition with additional functions.
+In this post, however, we will (with one exception) only deal with the free tools of Burp Suite.

-An alternative to the Burp Suite is the Zed Attack Proxy (ZAP) from OWASP.
-This is an open source project that is maintained by volunteers.
-The tool basically offers similar possibilities as Burp Suite, but can also be extended with tools created by the community via the "ZAP Marketplace".
+An alternative to the Burp Suite is OWASP's Zed Attack Proxy (ZAP).
+This is an open source project maintained by volunteers.
+The tool basically offers similar options as Burp Suite, but can also be expanded via the "ZAP Marketplace" with tools created by the community.

 Spider

-This function is a web spider/crawler that allows you to search the content of a web application.
-Your goal is to find a list of endpoints to examine functionality and find potential vulnerabilities.
-The more endpoints you find, the more attack surface you have during testing.
+This feature is a Web spiders/crawlers, which allows you to browse the content of a web application.
+Your goal is to create a list of Endpoints to investigate functionality and identify potential vulnerabilities.
+The more endpoints you discover, the more attack surface you have during testing.

-The proxy allows you to process requests and responses before they arrive at the destination.
+With the proxy you can process inquiries and responsesbefore they arrive at their destination.
 The request/response is intercepted before it reaches either the target server or you.
 You can also forward the requests to other tools.
-This makes your work easier, because you don't have to copy everything manually.
+This makes your work easier because you don't have to copy everything manually.

 Repeater

 The repeater allows you to resend a custom request.
-You can use this to test various parameters of the website and the server.
-Among other things, you can test what value the server expects for an input in a header or whether it tests that the data entered by the user is also checked.
-For example, is it checked whether an e-mail address field actually contains an e-mail address?
+You can use this to Website and server parameters zu test.
+Among other things, you can test which value the server expects for an input in a header or whether it is tested that the data entered by the user is also checked.
+For example, is it checked whether an e-mail address is actually entered in an e-mail address field?

 Decoder

-Through the decoder, Burp provides you with a simple tool with which you can create a listing.
-It shows you which encoding methods are used by default (e.g. HTML, Base64 or Hex (Hexadecimal)).
-You use the tool mainly to analyze data or values from headers or if you want to inject a payload and encode it.
+With the decoder, Burp provides you with a simple tool with which you can create a listing.
+It shows you which ones encoding methods be used by default (e.g. HTML, Base64 or Hex (hexadecimal)).
+You mainly use the tool to extract data or values headers to analyze or if you have one inject payload and want to encode it.

 Intruder

-With the Intruder Burp offers you a so-called fuzzer.
-With this you can send given, mostly invalid values to an input field.
-You can then monitor the responses in terms of length and whether they were successful or failed.
-An unusual response usually has a different response code (e.g. 200, which stands for "ok"), while a 403 status code stands for "forbidden".
-Unusual responses can also be longer or shorter than the rest.
-With Burp Suite and the Intruder, for example, you can perform so-called "brute force attacks" on login pages.
-Among other things, these are word list attacks on input fields, which could be susceptible to cross site scripting or SQL injections.
-You can also use it to test whether there is a rate limit, i.e. a limit on the maximum number of requests allowed in a certain period of time.
+With the Intruder, Burp offers you a so-called Fuzzer.
+With this you can default, mostly invalid values to an input field send.
+You can then monitor the responses in terms of length and whether they were successful or unsuccessful.
+An unusual answer usually has a different one response code (e.g. 200, which means "ok"), while a 403 status code means "forbidden".
+Unusual answers may also be longer or shorter than the rest.
+With Burp Suite and the Intruder you can e.g. B. so-called "Brute Force Attacks" on login pages carry out.
+These include word list attacks on input fields, which could be vulnerable to Cross Site Scripting or SQL Injections.
+You can also use it to test whether a Rate Limit exists, i.e. a limitation of the maximum number of requests allowed in a certain period of time.

 Sequencer

-Another tool that Burp offers you is the Sequencer - a so-called "Entropy Checker".
-In short, entropy in IT is a value that describes the randomness of the bit chain.
+Another tool that Burp offers you is the sequencer - a so-called "Entropy checker“.
+In short, entropy in IT is a value that describes the randomness of the bit string.
 The lower this value, the easier it is to predict "randomly" generated values and possibly use them to your advantage.
-With the Sequencer you can check how close tokens come to a really randomly generated value or if there is a certain scheme behind the generation of the tokens.
-Tokens are a kind of access method that a web server uses for authentication, for example.
+With the sequencer you can check how close tokens come to a really randomly generated value or whether there is a certain scheme behind the Generation of the tokens hides. tokens are a type of access method that a web server uses for example authentications uses.

 Scanner

-Unfortunately, the scanner is not available in the Community Edition.
-However, it is worth mentioning, since ZAP offers a similar function for free.
-With the scanner you can automatically scan websites for known vulnerabilities.
-The scan gives you information about the likelihood that a vulnerability is present and how difficult it would be to exploit it.
-The scanner is regularly updated to include new and also less known vulnerabilities.
+Unfortunately the scanner is not available in the Community Edition.
+It is still worth mentioning, however, since the ZAP offers a similar function for free.
+With the scanner you can Automatically scan websites for known vulnerabilities.
+The scan gives you information about the likelihood that a vulnerability exists and how difficult it would be to exploit it.
+The scanner is regularly updated to include new and lesser-known vulnerabilities.

 BApps

-In addition, Burp Suite in the Community Edition also offers you the possibility to integrate external components.
-These are called "BApps" and work similar to browser extensions.
-You can install, view and customize them via the Extender Window.
+In addition, Burp Suite in the Community Edition also offers you the option of integrating external components.
+These are called "BApps" and work similarly to browser extensions.
+You can do this via this Extender Window Install, view and adjust if necessary.
 However, not everything can be used in the Community Edition, some BApps require the license-based Professional Edition.

-As an example, we will use the OWASP Juice Shop and modify a rating there about the Intruder.
+As an example we will use the OWASP Juice Shop and there a Modify rating via the intruder.

 First preparation

-First, as the logged in user, in our case we are logged in as "bender@juice-sh.op", we enter a review on the Juice Shop website, but do not press "Submit" yet.
+First, as the registered user, in our case we are logged in as "bender@juice-sh.op", we enter a rating on the Juice Shop website, but do not press "Submit" yet.

 Juice Shop Customer Feedback